 The alarm bells continued to hammer in Moore's ear's and with the immediate threat of a direct dive into the ground lessened, he began to look around and take stock of his situation.
 Looking down between his legs, which quivered not only against the strain of his awkward position but also the frigid air that whipped against them, he could see that the forward escape hatch was opened.
 Looking behind, he could also see the empty bomb racks and the open bomb bay.
 Feeling very much alone and still unaware if anyone remained alive in the Flying Fortress, he began to consider his options.

-In the nose Lieutenant Truemper felt the slow release of the G-force that had rendered him helpless to move when Ten Horsepower fell, and pushed himself to his feet.
+In the nose, Lieutenant Truemper felt the slow release of the G-force that had rendered him helpless to move when Ten Horsepower fell and pushed himself to his feet.
 He was struggling to reach the cockpit when the bomber suddenly started to fall again, pushing him backward.
 Sergeant Moore had attempted to reach over to turn off the alarm bells that pounded in his head, the momentary release of his arms on the control wheels sending the bomber into another dive.
-Quickly he elbowed the corpses of the pilots backwards, pulling the controls towards himself, and leveled out again.
+Quickly he elbowed the corpses of the pilots backward, pulling the controls towards himself, and leveled out again.
 It was a super-human effort; many of the control cables had been shot away.
-Moore was still calling upon his body to accomplish the unthinkable when Lieutenant Truemper at last entered the cockpit behind him.
-With help at last, the two men did their best to bring some normalcy to Ten Horsepower's erratic flight.
+Moore was still calling upon his body to accomplish the unthinkable when Lieutenant Truemper, at last, entered the cockpit behind him.
+With help, at last, the two men did their best to bring some normalcy to Ten Horsepower's erratic flight.